Your clients need entrepreneur

 We have it.

 Most immigration firms turn away entrepreneur PNP cases — too complex, multi-year cycles, deep provincial nuance.
-Refer those files to ITC iLand and keep your client relationship intact.
+Co-counsel with ITC iLand's specialist team and serve your client without turning the file away.

 The Problem